Introducing a New Kitten To Your Family

 Not only will that provide a lot of unnecessary stress on you, but animals are also known to sense the emotions of their humans.
 If you are stressed out and frazzled, the new kitten will be stressed out and frazzled.
 If you have everything on your list, then you can create a calm and relaxed environment for your pet on your first night.

-Introducing a New Kitten to The Supplies
+Introducing a New Kitten to Their New Cat Products

 And chances are, even if you get everything on your list, you will learn something that your cat likes more than others.
 You can get two different treats for your kitten only to find out they only eat one of the two.
 Wouldn’t you rather be in a situation where you just need to run out and grab one or two things rather than EVERYTHING and learn what your cat likes and dislikes?